 10. Medical conditions

-According to the Sleep Foundation, a medical condition or their symptom may cause discomfort impactful enough to disrupt sleep.
+According to the Sleep Foundation, a medical condition or their symptoms may cause discomfort impactful enough to disrupt sleep.
 Some common conditions include.

 - Nasal/sinus allergies